 Major Delays in Settling the Estate

-- Property needs repair before being sold – if a property needs to be repaired in order to get a fair price, the estate will not be able to close until the property is repaired and sold.
+Property needs repair before being sold – if a property needs to be repaired to get a fair price, the estate will not be able to close until the property is repaired and sold.

 - prepare the final accounting – an informal accounting provides a summary of the estate’s assets and liabilities to the heirs